 ##3.
 Check your security health: password reuse, vulnerable passwords, 2FA not enabled, etc.

-Many password managers check that your security is ok.
-They will ensure your passwords are strong enough, unique, and are not part of a leak using Have I Been Pwned?.
-Some of them can also change your password automatically, so it's a one-click fix.
-Some of them will also advise you to enable 2FA when the website supports it.
-This is surely the best way to increase the security of your account.
+Many password managers audit your security health.
+They verify that your passwords are strong, unique, and not exposed in a known data breach using Have I Been Pwned?.
+Some can also change your password automatically, making it a one-click fix.
+Some will also advise you to enable 2FA when a website supports it.
+This is one of the best ways to improve the security of your accounts.

-The password manager fills passwords on the sites where they were saved.
-So, if someone tries to fool you with a fake website the password manager will not recognize the website URL and won't fill in your authentication data.
+The password manager fills in credentials only on the sites where they were saved.
+So, if someone tries to trick you with a fake website, the password manager will not recognize the URL and will not fill in your credentials.

 ##5.
 Simplify the registration process